 Gather and assess all the materials you need

 Before you leave your home intending to leash-train your dog, ensure you have all the necessary equipment.
 The materials you need don’t cost much, but not having them with you can create a setback in your training.

 The materials include a leash, treats, bottle of water, and collar (if you find one useful).

 The leash should be larger and thicker since you are dealing with an older dog.
 You also can choose from a range of high-quality leather leashes.

-Eliminate anxiousness that comes with wearing a leash
+Eliminate nerves that come with wearing a leash

 Reward and praise good habits

 Whenever your dog walks calmly, reward him.
-This will give him the idea that he needs to walk that way to get to his destination.
-You can also take it a step further by rewarding him whenever you arrive at your destination.
+This will give him the idea that he must walk that way to reach his destination.
+You can also take it further by rewarding him whenever you arrive at your destination.

 Finally, when you observe that your dog now walks calmly and stays by you while on the leash, try to reduce the treats he gets.

 Patience is one of the most important things you need for your leash training to be effective.
 You need to be patient with your dog and yourself throughout the process.